gofunky/tuplip/README.md

 ### filter

-`--filter` excludes all tags without the given set of tag vectors from the output set.
+`--filter` or `-f` excludes all tags without the given set of tag vectors from the output set.

 #### Example